 Elegance at every turn dressed here for a special occasion.
-Even a vintage cut crystal pattern can look very current when given a place of prominence.

 In a home like this, an open plan is not expected.
 I don’t know about you, but I like a dedicated kitchen.
 I know open space designs are still going strong but there is something to be said for a distinctly separate room where all the action really happens.

 Tactile elements make for a cozy place to sleep, but I adore that one feminine accent pillow.
 It just makes this room for me.
 The drama of a high headboard is also an eye-catcher, but that one pillow is so perfectly elegant especially in contrast with the fur throw.
 A magical combination like this is not easy to pull off!!